Ditectrev/DP-203/README.md

 ![Question 84](images/question84.jpg)

 - [ ] Columnar format: Avro.
 JSON with a timestamp: GZip.
 - [x] Columnar format: Parquet.
 JSON with a timestamp: Avro.
 - [ ] Columnar format: GZip.
 JSON with a timestamp: Parquet.
 - [ ] Columnar format: Avro.
 JSON with a timestamp: Parquet.

 ### You plan to create an Azure Data Lake Storage Gen2 account You need to recommend a storage solution that meets the following requirements: Provides the highest degree of data resiliency Ensures that content remains available for writes if a primary data center fails What should you include in the recommendation?

 ![Question 85](images/question85.png)

 - [x] Replication machanism: Zone-redundant storage (ZRS).
 Failover process: Failover manually initiated by the customer.
-- [ ]Replication machanism: Failover manually initiated by the customer.
-Failover process: Failover manually initiated by the customer.
+- [ ] Replication machanism: Change feed.
+Failover process: Failover initiated by Microsoft.
-- [ ] Replication machanism: Failover manually initiated by the customer.
-Failover process: Zone-redundant storage (ZRS).
+- [ ] Replication machanism: Read-access geo-zone-redundant storage (RA-GRS).
+Failover process: Failover automatically initiated by an Azure Automation job.
-- [ ] Replication machanism: Zone-redundant storage (ZRS).Failover process: Zone-redundant storage (ZRS).
+- [ ] Replication machanism: Read-access geo-redundant storage (RA-GRS).
+Failover process: Failover initiated by Microsoft.

-### You plan to develop a dataset named Purchases by using Azure databricks Purchases will contain the following columns: ProductID ItemPrice lineTotal Quantity StorelD Minute Month Hour Year Day You need to store the data to support hourly incremental load pipelines that will vary for each StoreID. the solution must minimize storage costs .
+### You plan to develop a dataset named Purchases by using Azure databricks Purchases will contain the following columns: ProductID ItemPrice lineTotal Quantity StorelD Minute Month Hour Year Day You need to store the data to support hourly incremental load pipelines that will vary for each StoreID. the solution must minimize storage costs.
 How should you complete the rode?

 ![Question 86](images/question86.jpg)

-- [ ] Box 1: parquet (*/Purchases")!.
-Box 2: ("StoreID", , "Year", "Month", "Day", "Hour") .
-Box 3: parquet (*/Purchases")!.
+- [ ] Box 1: `.bucketBy`.
+Box `2("StoreID","Year","Month","Day","Hour")` Box 3: `.csv("/Purchases")`.
-- [ ] Box 1: parquet (*/Purchases")!.
-Box 2: partitionBy.
-Box 3: partitionBy.
+- [ ] Box 1: `.partitionBy`.
+Box 2: `("StoreID","Hour")`.
+Box 3: `.json("/Purchases")`.
-- [x] Box 1: partitionBy.
-Box 2: ("StoreID", , "Year", "Month", "Day", "Hour") .
-Box 3: parquet (*/Purchases").
+- [x] Box 1: `.partitionBy`.
+Box 2: `("StoreID", , "Year", "Month", "Day", "Hour")`.
+Box 3: `.parquet(*/Purchases")`.
-- [ ] Box 1: ("StoreID", , "Year", "Month", "Day", "Hour") .
-Box 2: parquet (*/Purchases")!.
-Box 3: partitionBy.
+- [ ] Box 1: `.range`.
+Box 2: `("*")`.
+Box 3: `.saveAsTable("/Purchases")`.

 ### Solution: In an Azure Synapse Analytics pipeline, you use a data flow that contains a Derived Column transformation.